pingcap/tidb-operator/en/notes-tidb-operator-v1.1.md

 ### Monitor

-To create the TidbMonitor CR and manage the Monitor component, refer to [Monitor a TiDB Cluster using TidbMonitor](monitor-using-tidbmonitor.md).
+To create the TidbMonitor CR and manage the Monitor component, refer to [Monitor a TiDB Cluster](monitor-a-tidb-cluster.md).

 > **Note:**
 >